flanksource/docs/mission-control/docs/external-postgres.md

 ```

 The `CREATEROLE` attribute lets startup migrations create the `postgrest_api`
 and `postgrest_anon` roles.
+On PostgreSQL 16 and later, duty grants the Mission
+Control login `SET TRUE, INHERIT FALSE` membership in those roles.
+This lets
+PostgREST assume them without automatically exposing their privileges to the
+login.
+No manual role grants or `createrole_self_grant` setting are required.

-Database ownership provides the privileges needed to
+Database ownership provides the privileges needed to install trusted extensions
-install trusted extensions and create schema objects, so no additional grants
+and create schema objects, so no additional grants are required with the default
-are required with the default `public` schema configuration.
+`public` schema configuration.

 If the database already contains Mission Control objects, ensure that the
 Mission Control role owns them before running migrations.